 If you take the loop clock-wise, you will enjoy an adventurous descent through thick forest with some scrambling around rock formations that cross the trail.
 Although there is only 5 miles of trail available at this park, it is worth the drive to explore.
 And there is always the option to do multiple loops if you are thirsting for more miles!

 Are you new to trail running and seeking to discover new trails and the camaraderie of running in a group?
 Check out the Life’s 2 Short women’s training group!
-We meet twice a week at different trails across the front rage for coached runs, fun, new friends and support!
+We meet 2-3 times a week at different trails across the front rage for coached runs, fun, new friends and support!

 Learn more HERE.